-within 21 calendar days of receipt of a submission.
+within 15 working days of receipt of a submission.
 If the Responsible Authority requires additional information or an alteration to the FLP, the time for consideration and response is suspended until the amended FLP is submitted.

-5.5 FLP SUBMISSION CONTENT
+5.6 FLP Submission Content

-The FLP(s) should be consistent with the relevant PSP and shall show:
+The FLP(s) should be consistent with the relevant PSP and Council specific supplementary information and shall show:

-- > A fully dimensioned subdivision layout, including proposed street names, approximate lot areas, lot numbers and street reservation widths; - > Topography and existing features, including contours for the subject land and any affected adjacent land, water bodies, vegetation (including significant ground cover or noxious weeds) and structures of historic or cultural significance; - > Identification by survey of all trees (or groups of trees) existing on the site, including dead trees and those that overhang the site from adjoining land or that may be affected by the proposed work; - > Details of tree protection zones for all trees to be retained, designed in accordance with any Council tree protection zone guidelines; - > A Landscape Concept Plan showing all trees proposed for removal from the site, all new plantings and any additional landscape structures proposed for the development; - > Typical cross-sections for each street type, dimensioning individual elements such as carriageway and pavement widths, services offsets and any other spatial requirements identified in the Precinct Structure Plan (e.g. medians, future bus lanes, on-road bicycle lanes, shared paths, large drains, WSUD elements, distribution/trunk service mains, etc.); - > Location and alignment of kerbs, parking spaces, footpaths, shared paths, vehicle crossings, bus stops (where they are able to be identified) and traffic controls (signals, roundabouts, splitter islands, slow points, etc.) including critical vehicle swept paths; - > The minor drainage network and any special features requiring access (e.g. structures, gross pollutant traps, swales and rain gardens) which will have a significant spatial impact on the plan of subdivision;
+- A fully dimensioned subdivision layout, including proposed street names (if known), lot numbers and street reservation widths; - Topography and existing features, including contours for the subject land and any affected adjacent land, water bodies, vegetation (including significant ground cover) and structures of historic or cultural significance; - The location of lot boundaries to allow vehicle crossings and street tree zones to be shown to ensure infrastructure is fully contained within an existing road reserve, the owner's land or both; - Identification by survey of all trees (or groups of trees) existing on the site, including dead trees and those that overhang the site from adjoining land or that may be affected by the proposed work; - Details of tree protection zones (where appropriate) for all trees to be retained, designed in accordance with any Council tree protection zone guidelines; - Typical cross-sections for each street type, dimensioning individual elements such as carriageway and pavement widths, services offsets and any other spatial requirements identified in the Precinct Structure Plan (e.g. medians, future bus lanes, on-road bicycle lanes, shared paths, large drains, WSUD elements, distribution/trunk service mains, etc.); - Location and alignment of kerbs, parking spaces, footpaths, shared paths, vehicle crossings, bus stops (where they are able to be identified) and traffic controls (signals, roundabouts, splitter islands, slow points, etc.) including critical vehicle swept paths; - The minor drainage network and any special features requiring access (e.g. structures, gross pollutant traps, swales and rain gardens) which will have a significant spatial impact on the plan of subdivision; - The major drainage system, including water courses, lakes, wetlands, sedimentation ponds and/ or piped elements showing preliminary sizing (from the Regional Water Authority Drainage Scheme details, etc.); - Overland flow paths (100 year ARI (1% AEP)), supported with sufficient preliminary data to indicate how excess runoff will be safely conveyed to its destination; - Drainage outfall system (both interim and ultimate), indicating legal point of discharge and any access requirements for construction and maintenance;

-- > The major drainage system, including water courses, lakes, wetlands, silt ponds and/or piped elements showing preliminary sizing (from the Regional Water Authority Drainage Scheme details, etc.); - Overland flow paths (100 year ARI), supported with sufficient preliminary data to indicate how excess runoff will be safely conveyed to its destination; - > Drainage outfall system (both interim and ultimate), indicating legal point of discharge and any access requirements for construction and maintenance; - A table of offsets for all utility services (sewer, water, recycled water system, gas, electricity, lighting poles, telecommunications and Council's optical fibre conduits) and street trees; - > Preliminary location of reserves for electrical kiosks. - > Location of proposed reserves and proposed vesting body or authority.
+- A table of offsets for all utility services (sewer, water, recycled water system, gas, electricity, lighting poles and telecommunication optical fibre conduits) and street trees; - Preliminary forecast locations of the reserves for electrical kiosks. - Location of proposed reserves and proposed vesting body or authority.